Yury Glikin: “Deal-Making is a People's Endeavor.”

 Fintech has been making use of commercial partnerships to meet strategic objectives and sustain their competitive advantage since the beginning.
-Apart from it, businesses in SAS and technology also make use of partnerships to a great extent.
+Apart from it, businesses in SAAS and technology also make use of partnerships to a great extent.

 In many cases, you might be using a brand, website, or service without realizing it is a platform provided by a third party.
 In fact, you may not even know the name of the third party.
 These companies even provide a huge proportion of the business across the entire ecosystem.

 For instance, Akamai is a content delivery platform that helps you watch videos.
 A few years ago, 25-26 percent of all videos that were streaming globally were powered by Akamai.
-But people only know YouTube, Netflix, and Hulu; they are unaware of the third party CDN provider, and yet they are gigantic businesses worth billions of dollars.
+But people only know YouTube, Netflix, and Hulu; they are unaware of the third-party CDN provider, and yet they are gigantic businesses worth billions of dollars.